OpenSILEX/opensilex/opensilex-doc/src/main/resources/opensilex-nosql/mongodb/services/MongoDaoTutorial.md

 ### Insert models (without explicit session management)

-- When using `MongoReadWriteDao`, this dao rely on `MongoDBServiceV2#createAll()` method
+- When using `MongoReadWriteDao`, this dao relies on `MongoDBServiceV2#createAll()` method
-- This method guarantee that the insertion of List of models is done with transaction management
+- This method guarantees that the insertion of List of models is done with transaction management
 - So the operation is atomic, all models are inserted or no models are inserted

 ```java